Complex Adaptive System

 The non-physical elements, like human elements such as personalities (traits) and culture, are treated as part of the DNA of the company.
 In real life, we only observe and experience it with our eyes and by being part of the organization (this give rise to the cognitive optical illusion).
 Also, because it is not captured in structured data.
 These defaults in our thinking explain why we accepted that the red ball should also change.
 We did not question if this was correct also, because the surrounding behind the balls stayed stable.

-Therefore, important information is missed that can contribute to understanding the buildup of latent governance failures which for example stop innovation, cause safety issues or destroy integrity (caused by systemic problems).
+Therefore, important information is missed that can contribute to understanding the buildup of latent business failures which for example stop innovation, cause safety issues or destroy integrity (caused by systemic problems).
 It is important to understand that viability (but also culture or anything you cannot touch but we often refer to like trust) cannot be deduced from the different potentials.
 It is not part of the DNA of a company.
-Its emergence from the interactions between the potentials.
+Its emergence from the interactions between the agents in the system.
 If this is not understood the natural response to change it to add more structure to the system to control the outcome, which can solve the problem for a period, but which also unintended destroys the viability